pulumi/docs/content/blog/deploying-a-django-application-to-aws/index.md

 $ pulumi new aws-python
 ```

-Next, let's create a folder to hold our application, and start a Django project in it.
+Next, let's create a folder to hold our application and start a Django project in it.

 ```bash
 $ mkdir frontend && cd frontend